pevey/sveltekit-superfetch/README.md

 export default const superFetch = new SuperFetch()
 ```

-You can also customize the fetcher:
+You can also customize the fetcher.
+Example options:

 `lib/superfetch.ts`
 ```ts